-- 1. Short-term benchmark: For periods less than five years or a full market cycle, the allocation should achieve an annual rate of return that exceeds the appropriate benchmark (the weighted average return of the underlying investment benchmarks) annually over a complete market cycle, net of all investment management fees. - 2.
-Strategic benchmark: For periods greater than five years or a full market cycle, the allocation should not only outperform the short-term benchmark, but also achieve a rate of return that exceeds the appropriate inflation protection oriented long-term benchmark (CPI + 400 basis points) as well.
+- 1. Policy Benchmark: For periods less than five years, or a full market cycle, the allocation should achieve an annual rate of return that exceeds the weighted average return of the underlying Manager benchmarks over a complete market cycle, net of all investment management fees. - 2.
+Asset Class Goal: For periods five years and greater, the allocation should not only outperform the Policy Benchmark, but also achieve a rate of return that exceeds the Asset Class Goal which is CPI + 400 basis points, net of all investment management fees.